My name is Ken Behrens.

-I started in ministry in 1968, and from 1970-75, I was the music director for the Catholic church serving a state university in the west.
+I started in ministry in 1968, and from 1970-75, I was the music director for the Catholic church serving a state university in Nebraska.
 What resulted was one of the largest praise teams (then called “guitar choirs”) ever assembled.
 When the five music groups played together several times a year, we had 55 people, combining praise team, organ, brass and other orchestral instruments.
 I developed a rhythmic way to sing the psalms with guitar, assisted on what was probably the first computerized hymnal, applied the early church Coptic percussion techniques; we began writing our own music, and we had the “anointing” at Catholic mass years before the term was there to describe it.
-From 1975-78, I worked at an inner city charismatic Catholic Parish in Syracuse, NY, where I met my wife Anna.
+From 1975-78, I worked at an inner city charismatic Catholic Parish in Syracuse, NY, where I met my first wife Anna.
 I then worked two more suburban parishes until 1981 in Reading, PA and in New Jersey.
-You will find my A Church Guitar Course (presenting organ as the derivative of guitar- which is what it is Scripturally, not vice-versa as usually taught) of Catholic church guitar in the Music Ministry zip file, and my early songs in the Unpublished music file, most of which is also in the pdf file Ken Behrens - Unpublished Music.
-These files are hand written, drawn and typed on an old mechanical typewriter, so excuse the lack of 21st century editing.

-Anna and I were married in 1981, began our ministry taking in homeless people from 1981-82 (this is where the “Hardtimes Poem” in the theology file, most of which is also available as a pdf book Ken Behrens - Theology Writings comes from).
+Anna and I were married in 1981, moved to Nebraska, began our ministry taking in homeless people from 1981-82 .
 When we returned to Utica, we began living in Christian community from April-August of 1982, and this where the Lord showed us about the restoration of the Feast of Tabernacles, and the “Praise Day” concept (day-long small-group, intimate, home renewal days headed by a team).
-The songs from this period are in the Unpublished Music file. .
-It is also where the “Sister Mary Litany” skit originated in the diversions file, as well as where I wrote the “Great Elf-Spectations” book as a gift for Anna, in the Ken and Anna file.
-The short stories in these files may also be found in the pdf file Ken Behrens - Short Stories.

 From Sept 2012-October 2013, I made almost 5000 contributions to a website called http://christianchat.com/ under the pseudonym kenisyes.
 You can read my posts at the site, or google the name “kenisyes” with almost any topic to see the records of those posts.

-By the numbers: I have ministered music in 8600 services in almost a dozen denominations, led 31 choirs, written 6 cantatas/musical plays, have keyboard credits on 10 tapes/CD’s.
-I have taught mathematics in college 306 on-ground and 66 online classes (as of this the end of 2013).
+By the numbers: I have ministered music in 8700 services in almost a dozen denominations, led 31 choirs, written 6 cantatas/musical plays, have keyboard credits on 10 tapes/CD’s.
+I have taught mathematics in college 306 on-ground and 70 online classes (as of this the middle of 2014).
 I taught school music for two years, as part of my music ministry.
 And of course, the 31 years of helping Anna do what God called her to do is an experience that is impossible to do justice to, as her archived material shows.
 I have walked over 64,000 miles and continue to walk over 1000 miles a year.
-So, we can keep it straight how I have all the energy and ability to do this: The Lord told me at age 5, I would be a teacher; and at age 9, I would be an organist.
-If it had not been for my desire to follow the Lord and my getting saved (July 13, 1972) and baptized in the Spirit (October of that year), I believe I would have been dead by age 30, so sickly and confused was I as a child.
-Instead, I have spent a lifetime trying my best to do what He tells me to do, and I have had a quite blessed life so far doing it.